quantaphp/container/README.md

 // Quanta\Container is a Psr-11 implementation.
 $container instanceof Psr\Container\ContainerInterface // returns true.

-// check whether the id SomeService::class is associated with an entry.
+// Check whether an entry is defined in the container.
 $container->has('not.defined'); // returns false.
 $container->has(SomeService::class); // returns true.

-// retrieve the entry associated with the id SomeService::class.
+// Retrieve the value of the SomeService::class entry.
 $service1 = $container->get(SomeService::class); // returns the defined instance of SomeService.
 $service2 = $container->get(SomeService::class); // returns the same instance of SomeService.